-- Green Traffic Rates: Green traffic rate is the token generation rate of green bucket in the traffic conditioner We have experimented with green rates of 12 8, 25 6, 38 4 and 76 8 kbps per customer.
-These rates correspond to a total of 8 5%, 17 1%, 25 6% and 51 2% of network capacity (1 5 Mbps).
-In order to understand the effect of green traffic rate, we also conduct simulations with green rates of 102 4, 128, 153 6 and 179 2 kbps for two color cases.
-These rates correspond to 68 3%, 85 3%, 102 4% and 119 5% of network capacity respectively.
-Note that in last two cases, we have oversubscribed the available network bandwidth - Green Bucket Size: 1, 2, 4, 8, 16 and 32 packets of 576 bytes each - Yellow Traffic Rate (only for three color simulations): Yellow traffic rate is the token generation rate of yellow bucket in the traffic conditioner.
+- Green Traffic Rates: Green traffic rate is the token generation rate of green bucket in the traffic conditioner.
+We have experimented with green rates of 12.8, 25.6, 38.4 and 76.8 kbps per customer.
+These rates correspond to a total of 8.5%, 17.1%, 25.6% and 51.2% of network capacity (1.5 Mbps).
+In order to understand the effect of green traffic rate, we also conduct simulations with green rates of 102.4, 128, 153.6 and 179.2 kbps for two-color cases.
+These rates correspond to 68.3%, 85.3%, 102.4% and 119.5% of network capacity respectively.
+In last two cases, we have oversubscribed the available network bandwidth.
+The Green rates used and the simulations sets are shown in Tables 3 and 5 for two and three-color simulations respectively. - Green Bucket Size: 1, 2, 4, 8, 16 and 32 packets of 576 bytes each, shown in Tables 4 and 6. - Yellow Traffic Rate (only for three-color simulations, Table 6): Yellow traffic rate is the token generation rate of yellow bucket in the traffic conditioner.
 We have experimented with yellow rates of 12.8 and 128 kbps per customer.
 These rates correspond to 7.7% and 77% of total capacity (1.5 Mbps) respectively.
-We used a high yellow rate of 128 kbps so that all excess (out of green rate).
-TCP packets are colored yellow and thus can be distinguished from excess UDP packets that are colored red. - Yellow Bucket Size (only for three color simulations): 1, 2, 4, 8, 16, 32 packets of 576 bytes each - Maximum Drop Probability: Maximum drop probability values used in the simulations are listed in Tables 2 and 3 - Drop Thresholds for red colored packets: The network resources allocated to red colored packets and hence the fairness results depend on the drop thresholds for red packets.
-We experiment with different values of drop thresholds for red colored packets so as to achieve close to best fairness possible.
-Drop thresholds for green packets, 40 minimum and 60 maximum, have been fixed at {40,60} for both two- and three-color simulations.
-For three color simulations, yellow packet drop thresholds are {20,40}
+We used a high yellow rate of 128 kbps so that all excess (out of green rate) TCP packets are colored yellow and thus can be distinguished from excess UDP packets that are colored red. - Yellow Bucket Size (only for three-color simulations, Table 6): 1, 2, 4, 8, 16, 32 packets of 576 bytes each.

+- Maximum Drop Probability: Maximum drop probability values used in the simulations are listed in Tables 4 and 6. - Drop Thresholds for red colored packets: The network resources allocated to red colored packets and hence the fairness results depend on the drop thresholds for red packets.
+We experimented with different values of drop thresholds for red colored packets so as to achieve close to best fairness possible.
+Drop thresholds for green packets have been fixed at {40,60} for both two and three-color simulations.
+For three-color simulations, yellow packet drop thresholds are {20,40}.
+Drop threshols are listed in Tables 4 and 6.

 In these simulations, size of all queues is 60 packets of 576 bytes each.
-The queue weight used to calculate RED average queue length is 0 002.
-For easy reference, we have given an identification number to each simulation (Tables 2 and 3).
-The simulation results are analyzed using ANOVA techniques [8] briefly described in Section 8.
+The queue weight used to calculate RED average queue length is 0.002.
+For easy reference, we have given an identification number to each simulation (Tables 3 and 5).
+The simulation results are analyzed using ANOVA techniques [6] briefly described in Section 8.